A self-consistent explanation of the MeV line in GRB 221009A unveils a dense circum-stellar medium: Discussion

 where the numerical value assumes $E_\mathrm{pre}=10^{54}\,\mathrm{erg}$ and $\eta_\mathrm{\gamma,pre}=0.1$.
 For $k=2$, assuming $R_\mathrm{CSM}\gg r_\gamma$, we obtain

 Conversely, if $k=0$, we obtain a constraint on the CSM radius, which reads

 Both constraints suggest that the efficiency of the precursor emission could have been `ordinary', but that the observed radiation only consisted of the small fraction of photons that avoided Thomson scattering within the CSM.
-We give a more detailed account of the effect of a dense CSM on the observed spectrum of the prompt emission in Oganesyan et al. (in preparation).
+We give a more detailed account of the effect of a dense CSM on the observed spectrum of the prompt emission in \citet{Oganesyan2026}.